 Registration begins at 8:55.
 Pupils who arrive after this time but within the registration period will be marked at late.
-The registration period ends at 9:10 after which time, pupils will receive an unauthorised absence mark unless the lateness is deemed an exceptional circumstance by the head teacher.
+The registration period ends at 9:05 after which time, pupils will receive an unauthorised absence mark unless the lateness is deemed an exceptional circumstance by the head teacher / head of school.